Sponsored Research and Updates

 Suicide Gene: Dr. Brenner’s lab, Mass.
 General Hospital/Harvard Medical School (Boston)

 NF2 BioSolutions is supporting the lab and research of Dr. Gary Brenner, which aims to accelerate the translation of their gene therapy to clinical trials.
 Experiments in NF2 mice models have demonstrated the efficacy of the therapy in destroying schwannomas.
 The team led by Dr. Brenner has designed a gene therapy strategy that uses an adeno-associated (AAV) viral vector that expresses the “cell death” gene ASC to attack the mutated Schwann cells that cause the tumors.
-Currently, a biotech company is working on raising funds to prepare for a trial.
-At the same time, they are producing cell lines to support clinical manufacturing of the construct, which is essential for the project to gain investment support.
-Also, a team is being assembled to design and execute efficacy and toxicology studies; these studies are needed in response to comments from the FDA (pre-IND interview).

 Gene Addition: Dr. Meyer’s lab, Center for Therapy Center, Nationwide Children's Hospital (Columbus, OH)